Fault-tolerant Coding for Entanglement-Assisted Communication: Fault-tolerant entanglement distillation

 The proof employs techniques from \cite{AGP05} to relate the fault-affected circuit implementations sketched in Figure~\ref{fig-ft-ent-dist} to the ideal circuits via the threshold theorem and choosing a high enough concatenation level $l$.
 Due to Lemma~\ref{thm-effective-encoder}, the physical input states (which are maximally entangled states here) are acted upon by the effective interface.
 Thereby, they are effectively transformed into the noisy mixed states of the form $(N_{enc,p,l}\otimes N_{enc,p,l}) (\phi_+)= (1-4cp) \phi_+ + 4cp \tilde{\sigma}_l $ for some quantum state $\sigma_l$, which are twirled into Bell-diagonal form $\phi_{4cp}=(1-4cp)\phi_+ + \frac{4cp}{3} (\phi_- +\psi_+ + \psi_-)$ by the first step of the distillation protocol.
 For states of this form, the results from Theorem~\ref{thm-ent-dist-original} apply.
+The detailed proof is given in Appendix~\ref{appendix-entdistproof}.

 While the apparatus described in Theorem~\ref{thm-ft-ent-dist-normally} performs fault-tolerant encoding and decoding, it still requires one-way classical communication between two parties, which is not allowed in the communication setup we investigate in the next section.
 For the purposes of fault-tolerant entanglement-assisted capacity, we therefore combine fault-tolerant implementation of these circuits with fault-tolerant classical communication via the channel $T$ to distill perfect maximal entanglement in the code space.
 In this process, a fraction of the available channel copies is used to transmit classical communication.
 The protocol for this is essentially the same as the protocol from Theorem~\ref{thm-ft-ent-dist-normally}, where the classical communication between sender and receiver is not modelled by transmission over copies of the channel $\id_{cl}$, but instead transmitted by using the coding scheme from \cite[Theorem~V.8]{CMH20} as a subroutine on $\frac{h(4cp)+4cp\log(3)}{C_{\mathcal{F}(p)}(T)}$ copies of the channel $T$.
 For completeness, this process is sketched in Figure~\ref{fig-ft-ent-dist-via-t}.